For School PersonnelBack to Category View

 Bus Drivers and Transportation Personnel

 Food allergy is a growing safety and public health concern in the United States.
 Schools and transportation staff continue to face challenges each year due to the increasing number of students with food allergies.
-Bus drivers and transportation staff are an important part of food allergy management plans and should attend all meetings involving the care for students with food allergies.
+Bus drivers and transportation personnel are an important part of food allergy management plans and should attend all meetings involving the care for students with food allergies.

 When school staff, physicians, parents, and other adults who interact with students join forces, it helps to create comprehensive management plans for students.
 Thorough details and guidance outlined in management plans will help to support the efforts of all those involved in caring for food-allergic students and will help make the school setting a safer environment.